- Which version of Windows Phone do I have?

 - When you connect your phone to a computer for the first time, the Zune software will automatically create a primary sync relationship between your phone and that computer.
 Other computers you connect to after that will have a guest sync relationship with your phone.
 Your primary computer remembers your linked phone and all of its settings and history, which is why it's the only computer that will create a backup of your phone during the update process.
 If you need to change this relationship between your phone and your primary computer, see How to sync your Zune player or Windows Phone 7.

 - To create or restore a backup on Windows Phone 7, you need the Zune software, which is only available for PCs.
-If you use a Mac, you'll need to borrow a PC to create backups.

 What gets restored